peak/s5cmd/README.md

 If you want to move an object between s3 buckets and then delete a local file if successful, you can do this:

 ```
-mv s3://source-bkt/key s3://dest-bkt/key && !rm /path/to/key
+mv s3://source-bkt/key s3://dest-bkt/key && rm /path/to/key
 ```

 This is also valid:

 ```
-!mv a b/ || ! touch could-not-move # This is a comment
+mv a b/ || ! touch could-not-move # This is a comment
 ```

 This as well: